Anumanthan Kumar: Kanchanaburi Power

 On 23 June 2025, it was announced that Anu would be joining newly promoted Thai League 1 side Kanchanaburi Power.
 He make his debut coming on as a substitution for Malaysian Sergio Agüero in a 3–3 draw to Bangkok United on 24 August.

 International career

 Anumanthan was part of the Singapore national under-23 team that won the bronze medal at the 2013 Southeast Asian Games.

 Anumanthan was called up to the senior team in July 2013.
 He made his senior debut for Singapore in a 2015 AFC Asian Cup qualifying match against Oman on 14 August 2013, coming on for striker Indra Shahdan Daud in the 70th minute.
 He followed it up with his first start in a friendly match against China on 6 September 2013.

 In 2022, Anumanthan was included in the team for the 2022 FAS Tri-Nations Series and the 2022 AFF Championship.

 Style of play

-A quick, aggressive, physically strong, aerial ability and tenacious defensive-midfielder, Anu is known for his work-rate and hard-tackling style of play.
+Anu is a defensive midfielder known for his pace, physicality, aerial play, tackling, and work rate.